Restorative dentistry is the study, diagnosis and integrated management of diseases of the teeth and their supporting structures.

 Tooth structure can be missing and require restoration due to factors including decay, deterioration of a previously placed restoration or a fractured tooth due to occlusal forces (how hard, or how awkwardly, we bite).

 Your general dentist is qualified to perform all of the following restorations:

-Implants – a permanent replacement of teeth that involve a post being placed in the bone socket were teeth are missing.
+Implants – A permanent replacement of teeth that involve a post being placed in the bone socket where teeth are missing.
 They do not involve any treatment to surrounding teeth.